Game-of-whales/GOW-SDK-UNITY/README.md

 <img src=http://gameofwhales.com/static/images/landing/logo-right.png>
 </p>

-Documentation is in the [wiki] (https://github.com/Game-of-whales/GOW-SDK-UNITY/wiki).
+Documentation is in the [wiki](https://github.com/Game-of-whales/GOW-SDK-UNITY/wiki).
 > :information_source:<br>
 > Currently, Unity SDK can only be used with Unity IAP Services